yshp57/dsc-1-02-09-creating-functions-online-ds-pt-100118/README.md

 > Press shift + enter to run this code.

-We want to send each of them a nice welcoming message.
+We want to send each of them a nice welcome message.
 We could use a `for` loop to create a list of `welcome_messages`.

 ```python